LATHAM SHINDER

 Give me 60 seconds and I’ll reveal the secret to turning ordinary stories into extraordinary memoirs.

-I’m going to tell you the two main reasons most people never write their memoir.
-But before I do, let me tell you something about myself.
+Before I do, let me tell you something about myself.

 I specialize in memoirs, what I think of as “personal experience / lessons learned” books.